 Instructions

-- Peel and chop the rutabaga into small chunks.
-Add to a large bowl and drizzle cooking oil over top.
-Season with salt and pepper.
-Toss until it's evenly coated.
+• Peel and chop 1 large rutabaga into small chunks, roughly 4 cups.
+Add to a large bowl and drizzle with cooking oil.
+Season with salt and pepper and toss until it's evenly coated.

-- Add the rutabaga to a baking sheet in a single layer.
-Bake for about 40 minutes.
+• Add the rutabaga to a baking sheet in a single layer.
+Roast for about 40 minutes.

-- You'll know when rutabaga will be done when golden on the edges and soft when poked with a fork.
+• You'll know when rutabaga is done when golden on the edges and soft when poked with a fork.

-- In a large pot over medium high heat, sautee the garlic and onion with a bit of cooking oil.
-Cook until onions turn translucent, about 1-2 minutes.
+• In a large pot over medium-high heat, saute 3 minced garlic cloves and ½ chopped onion with cooking oil until the onions turn translucent, 1-2 minutes.

-- Add in the carrots, and sautee for an additional 2-3 minutes.
+• Add 3 peeled and chopped carrots, and saute for an additional 2-3 minutes.

-- Add in the rest of the ingredients: roasted rutabaga, vegetable broth, heavy cream (or coconut cream).
-Season with salt and pepper.
+• Add the rest of the ingredients: roasted rutabaga, 32 oz vegetable broth, ½ cup heavy cream.
+Add Salt and pepper to taste.

-- Season with more salt and pepper and serve.
+• Add to serving bowls, season with more salt and pepper, and serve.